Patrick Bouju - G&M 2023G&M | Natural Wine by Patrick Bouju.

 What is the actual production process of orange wine?

-It starts the same way as white wine.
+Orange wine starts the same way as white wine.
 White grapes get picked and crushed.
-Then everything changes.
+BUT then everything changes.
 Instead of pressing the juice off the skins straight away, the winemaker leaves the juice sitting on the skins, seeds and sometimes the stems.
 This is maceration, which just means soaking.
-The longer the soak, the more the wine pulls out of the skins.
+The longer the soak, the more the wine pulls flavour (and tannins) out of the skins.

 Time is the big lever.
 Some producers macerate for a few days, others for a few weeks, and the serious ones go for months.
-The International Organisation of Vine and Wine sets the official minimum at one month for a wine to count as macerated in this style.
-A four day soak gives you a wine with a gentle copper tint and soft grip.
+Whilst it depends on the grape and it's skin thickness, generally a four day soak gives you a wine with a gentle copper tint and soft grip.
 Six months gives you something deep amber, chewy and properly tannic.

 Skin thickness matters just as much as time.
 Thicker skinned grapes hold more tannin, more colour and more phenolic compounds, which are the chemicals that give structure and that bitter, savoury edge.
-That is why grapes like Ribolla Gialla, Malvasia and Pinot Grigio are favourites.
+That is why grapes like Ribolla Gialla, Malvasia and Pinot Grigio are favourites for serious structure and complexity.
 They can handle a long soak without falling apart.
 Thin skinned grapes get overwhelmed.

 The vessel plays a part too.
 Clay amphorae breathe and let in tiny amounts of oxygen.
 Steel and old oak give a different result again.
 Change the time, the grape or the vessel and you change the wine completely.